USRSE/usrse25/pages/attend/know-go.md

 # Know Before You Go - A Conference Guide for Attendees

 Welcome to **USRSE'25** !
 We’re excited to see you.
 Here’s everything you need to know to make your experience smooth and enjoyable.
+Questions?
+Reach out to usrse25-conference@us-rse.org.

 ## Essential Logistics